alandipert/golf/README.markdown

 user interface.
 No content smaller than a full component can be added to a page (although there are certain exceptions to this rule), and no content smaller than a full component can be removed from it.
-Additionally, all of the HTML elements in a component are under the exclusive control of that component; No other component can access them.
+Additionally, components are effectively opaque---no other component can access any of its internal HTML elements, nor can they access the internal nested components.
 Communication between components occurs through a system of custom events, forming a tight internal API and facilitating a modular, reusable structure.

 Components consist of three parts: an HTML template, a javascript transformation, and a CSS file.
 Each of these files is written as